JamesGrigg/Portfolio/index.md

 One last thing I did in this sprint, was divided up our stylesheet into sections.
 Each section is based on elements specific to different pages.
 This allowed for easy control of the source code.
 A big part of keeping on track and up to date with every other member’s work, was to be able to easily navigate what they have done, and understand what they have done, so I suggested we start using more comments in our code for the more complex parts.
 In the end, I think I was one of the only members who tried to comment out parts of my work, but luckily due to being able to talk to each other regularly, I didn’t struggle to keep up with other member’s work.

+(Examples of this design can be seen in almost all of the screenshots provided in this report)

 ## Sprint 3